 Upcoming changes for companies

-There are some upcoming changes for Directors to be aware of, as a result of the introduction of the recently passed Economic Crime and Corporate Transparency Act (ECCTA).
-These changes are set to impact companies, with the next of them scheduled to come into effect on 4 March 2024, subject to parliament passing the relevant secondary legislation on time.
+There are some upcoming changes for directors to be aware of, as a result of the introduction of the recently passed Economic Crime and Corporate Transparency Act (ECCTA).
+These changes are set to impact companies, with the first of them having already come into effect on 4 March 2024, subject to parliament passing the relevant secondary legislation on time.

 Every company will need to have a registered email address.
 This applies to both new companies and those that are already registered.
 This email address will be used by Companies House for official communication but won’t be visible on the public record.
 If you’re starting a new company from 4 March 2024, onward, you’ll need to include your registered email address during the application process.
-For existing companies, just add it when you file your next Confirmation Statement after 4 March 2024.
+For existing companies, just add it when you file your next Confirmation Statement.

 Another important change coming to Confirmation Statements in March is that all companies must confirm that their future activities will be lawful.
 Without this declaration, you won’t be able to submit your Confirmation Statement.